Magna Hoop Mastery: Solve Machine Embroidery Hooping Challenges Effortlessly

 6.3 Specialty Projects: Paper & Multi-Layer Magic

-• Hoop water-soluble stabilizer first, then float your paper on top.
-The magnetic frame holds it securely without creasing or tearing—a game-changer for cards, bookmarks, and mixed-media art.
+Paper Embroidery: - Hoop water-soluble stabilizer and float paper on top.
+The magnetic frame holds securely without creasing—ideal for cards and mixed-media.

-• Mark your hoop and fabric with reference lines to ensure perfect alignment for continuous or edge-to-edge quilting.
+Magnetic Guides: - Mark hoop and fabric with reference lines for continuous or edge-to-edge quilting.

 QUIZ